 That means every child will develop at different speeds and in different ways.
-This is why developmental milestones for children are framed as ranges of time rather than specific ages.
+This is why cognitive development of preschoolers are framed as ranges of time rather than specific ages.
 Some children reach milestones relatively early and some reach milestones a little later.
 Speech and language are the same.

 Whether your children reach their milestones in speech earlier or later than others, try to avoid jumping to conclusions.
 You can always talk with your child’s pediatrician about when to expect certain language and communication milestones and when to be concerned.
 You can also check the CDC’s website for Developmental Milestones.
 Here‘s a helpful PDF of the CDC’s Milestone Checklist.
 Perfect for the side of your fridge!

 It’s easy to get stuck comparing one child to another, but it’s important to remember that window of time in which typical development occurs.
 Consider your gut feeling as a parent.
 If you feel as though you have concerns about a possible delay, reach out to your child’s pediatrician or an Early Intervention team.
 Try not to compare your child to anyone but themselves and always remember, you know your child best.

 If you have concerns about your child having a speech delay, make sure the first thing you do is schedule a simple hearing screening.
 What?
 Really?
 Yes!
 This will help determine if there is any hearing loss.
 Ear infections are common in small children, and a hearing screening can also detect any scar tissue from chronic ear infections that may be affecting your child’s hearing.
 Once any hearing loss is ruled out, then you can pursue a speech evaluation.